Jobo0o/100-days-of-code/log.md

 - even though it was not added in vue3, I finally understood that v-on='click' === @click

 ### Day 59 - 01-18-2021
+- continued with a refresher of Vue 3
+- solved challenges on HackerRank
+- learned about the arrow functions in JavaScript

+### Day 60 - 01-19-2021
+- solved challenges on HackerRank
+- learned about RegEx in Javascript and how to use them
+- read in the Eloquent JavaScript Book

+### Day 61 - 01-20-2021
 -